iotaledger/iota-wiki/content/tutorials/single-page-tutorials/proof-inclusion-of-a-block.md

 ### Network Configuration Script

 Both the script that will [create](#create-notarization-script) and [verify](#verify-notarization-script) the notarization will need to share a network.
-You should create a new file named `networkConfig.js` and add the following code:
+Create a new file named `networkConfig.js` and add the following code:

 ```javascript
 var networkConfig = {};